Top Strategies for Supplemental Income for Retirees

 What are the benefits of being a notary public?

-Being a notary public gives you flexibility, high earnings and remote work, all with minimal training and initial investment.
+Being a notary public gives you flexibility, high earnings, and remote work, all with minimal training and initial investment.
 Like Supplemental Security Income (SSI), being a notary public can be an additional income source for retirees with limited resources.
-This is a very rewarding in many ways.
+This is very rewarding in many ways.

 Disclosure: Some of the links in this article may be affiliate links, which can provide compensation to us at no cost to you if you decide to purchase.
 This site is not intended to provide financial advice.
 You can read our affiliate disclosure in our privacy policy.